RiyaDevelops/git-github-notes/README.md

         -  Working on projects across various teams or organizations might require different identities

 ### 7. Create a Project to work in
-    - If you already created a folder to work in for your prject then naviagte it to it using the terminal.
+    - If you already created a folder to work in for your project then navigate it to it using the terminal.

     # make a new directory if you have not created a folder